-B: Supply Cluster of Articles: Mercury supply sources and trade (Article 3), Environmentally sound interim storage of mercury other than waste mercury (Article 10), Mercury waste (Article 11) Source of information on indicator Baseline for the indicator B1.
-Overall process indicator for Articles 3, 10 and 11 Share of Parties that have implemented key provisions under this cluster (encompassing all process indicators below, i.e. B5, B6, B7, B9 and B12) - Article 21 reporting Baseline amount in the first evaluation B2.
+B: Supply Cluster of Articles: Mercury supply sources and trade (Article 3), Source of information on Baseline for the indicator Environmentally sound interin m storage of mercury other than waste mercury (Article 10), indicator Mercury waste (Article 11) B1.
+Overall process indicator for Articles 3, 10 and 11 Share of Parties that have implemented key provisions under this cluster (encompassing all process indicators below, i.e. B5, B6, B7, B9 and B12) Baseline amount in the first evaluation B2.
 Additional Cross-cutting outcome indicator for Articles 3, 10 and 11 Estimated global supply of mercury, in tonnes per year - Synthesised information from individual indicators for Art 3, 10 and 11 Baseline amount in the first evaluation Article 3 B3.
-Outcome indicator for Article 3 Total amount of Hg mined from primary mercury mines - Global Mercury Trade, Supply, Demand (2017) - ASGM NAP reports Baseline amount in the first evaluation B4 Outcome indicator for Article 3 Amount of Hg traded - broken down for specific purposes - Article 3 forms Baseline amount in the first evaluation B5.
+Outcome indicator for Article 3 Total amount of Hg mined from primary mercury mines - Global Mercury Trade, Supply, Demand (2017) - ASGM NAP reports - Article 21 reports Baseline amount in the first evaluation B4 Outcome indicator for Article 3 Amount of Hg traded - broken down for specific purposes - Article 3 forms Baseline amount in the first evaluation B5.
 Process indicator for Article 3 Number of parties that have developed an inventory of stocks and sources of supply - Article 21 reporting Baseline number in the first evaluation B6.
 Process indicator for Article 3 Share of parties that have excess Hg from Chlor Alkali that have taken measures that such mercury is subject to final disposal - World Chlorine Council Reports Baseline % in the first evaluation B7.
 Process indicator for Article 3 Number of parties trading in mercury - Article 3 forms Baseline amount in the first evaluation Article 10